mono/Embeddinator-4000/docs/getting-started-objective-c.md

 Please make sure you are already set up to develop iOS applications before trying to create one using the embeddinator.
 The [following instructions](getting-started-objc-ios.md) assume that you have already successfully built and deployed an iOS application from your computer.

-*Note: Working for tvOS or watchOS is very similar to iOS.
-You should start with the iOS instructions and then apply them to your platform of choice.*
+*Note: Support for tvOS or watchOS will be available in a future release and will be very similar to iOS.*

 ## Further Reading